 • ZIO PATCH detector is a waterproof device allowing for 14 days of monitoring ZIO Patch detektor (mSTOPS EPACS trials)

-• 30-day external monitoring – event loop (up to 20%)
+• 30-day external monitoring with an event loop (detection in up to 20% of cases)

 • Vitaphone, ECG Pocket Vitaphone